General Information on the PhD Programme

 Quality Management

-Since 2023, PhD Programmes are being subjected to quality assessment.
-A Quality Management Commission has been appointed, composed of Profs.
-Andrea Serra, Elisa Pellegrini and Giovanni Benelli.
-This section will contain (when available) the documents produced by the commission, the PhD student questionnaires and the evaluation forms.
+Since 2024, PhD courses are subjected to quality assessment.
+A Quality Management Commission has been appointed, composed of the coordinator and the vice-coordinator (Proff.
+Andrea Cavallini and Andrea Serra) and Profs.
+Marco Landi, Elisa Pellegrini and Giovanni Benelli, as well as a representative of the PhD students, Dr. Ugo Rogo.
+This section will contain (when available) the documents produced by the Commission, the students’ questionnaires and the evaluation forms.

 Student Orientation